 Child and Family Development

 Students in the Child and Family Development program complete coursework in human development, family dynamics, health and nutrition, diversity, consumer issues, early childhood programming, applied skills, and much more.
-Faculty members personally advise every student and help them maximize their degree by incorporating possible minors and certificates into their program.
+Faculty members advise every student and help them maximize their degree by incorporating possible minors and certificates into their program.
 Students complete a capstone experience which gives them the opportunity to work with professionals and apply their academic knowledge to real-world settings.

 Child and Family Development (3760)